morganstanley/needle/readme.md

 ```

 To avoid naming conflicts that can occur with strings, you can also use `symbols` for your strategy names.
-Below is an example of this using the registration API.
+Below is an example of this using the injector API.

 ```typescript
 import { getRootInjector } from '@morgan-stanley/needle';